JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 - `RoamingType.PER_OS` - settings are shared per operating system
 - `RoamingType.DISABLED` - settings sharing is disabled

-> If there are multiple components that store state in the same file, they must have the same `romaingType` attribute value.
+> If there are multiple components that store state in the same file, they must have the same `roamingType` attribute value.
 >
 {style="warning"}